mauricio-codecraft/covid-favor/README.md

 # 1SimplesFavor

-1SimplesFavor is an application to support people
+1SimplesFavor is a PWA application to support vulnerable people

 ## Disclaimer